ardaicoz/AlgoZoo/group/meetingslog.md

 **Present:** Ayberk, Görkem

 **Discussion:**  Map designs continued to be improved.
-Modlarıın arka planı güncellendi.
+The background of the modes has been updated.
 Visual improvements made on the game screen to provide a better gaming experience.
 In addition, new characters added to the game.
 Therefore, there are four different character in the game.
 In order to inform the players of the game for the first time, information screen explaining how the game is played has been added.
 To be useful, a new exit button was designed and integrated into the game.The errors detected in the previous meeting were fixed.

 ### Meeting ~ (18.05.2020, 4 hours)